Import Points With FAR Latent Defects in Construction Federal Contracts

 How to deal with allegations of construction under the FAR latent defect definition can be problematic for government contractors.

-- To claim that merely because the agency has accepted and paid for the work would bar a government claim or an adverse action against a contractor.
+- To claim that merely because the agency has accepted and paid for the work would not bar a government claim or an adverse action against a contractor.

 - Final acceptance of the material or work does not prevent the contracting officer from pursuing your company.

-FAR 52.246-1 Contract Inspection Requirements
+FAR 52.246-1 Construction Contract Inspection Requirements

 Under FAR 52.246-1, government contractors are responsible for performing inspections and tests to support its position that services and supplies furnished to the federal government meet the demands of the contract.